-The car donation process is simple: Call the charity and someone will come and pick up your vehicle, or tell you where to bring it.
+The car donation process is simple.
+All you need to do is call the charity and someone will come and pick up your vehicle, or tell you where to bring it.
 However, with so many charities to choose from and so many people trying to scam the innocent, picking the right organization is not always easy.

 Before you donate your car to charity, the IRS advises that you:

 - Research the charity or organization you plan to donate to.

 - See if you will receive a tax benefit for your donation.
 (The charity/organization you donate to must be qualified.
 501(c)(3) organizations are common types that make you eligible for a tax deduction.)

 - Look up the value of your car (however, you can only deduct the actual amount the charity sells your car for).

 - Ask if you, as a donor, have any other responsibilities in the process.